BeranLukas/Project-big-repositories-LFS/GIT LFS.md

 # Including/excluding Git LFS files

-Sometimes you may want to donwload just a subset of the available Git LFS content for a particular commit.
+Sometimes you may want to download just a subset of the available Git LFS content for a particular commit.
 To exclude a pattern or subdirectory, the `git lfs fetch -X` can be used.
 On the other hand, if you want to include just a particular content or subdirectory, the `git lfs fetch -I` can be used.
 These commands can be combined to include and at the same time exlude particular patterns.

 # Locking Git LFS files